-- Sci Fi once ran a marathon of the Robocop television series with humorous running commentary.
+- Sci-Fi once ran a marathon of RoboCop: The Series with humorous running commentary.
 One episode had a bomb set for five minutes.
 The running commentary points out that it takes 7:04 for the bomb to eventually be shut off.

 - Occurs during the autodestruct sequence in the Star Trek: The Next Generation episode "11001001".

 - An odd inversion: The Japanese Game Show Dasshutsu Game DERO! and its Spiritual Successor TORE! both have rounds where a team of contestants are given a series of puzzles to solve via Linked List Clue Methodology within a total time limit.
 Whenever a stumped team spent a long time making no progress, the footage is edited out, but the show often briefly cuts away to something else to make the edit less obvious.
 This leads to situations where the show cuts away for about 15 seconds, but over a minute ticks away on the countdown while it's not onscreen.